rcbops-qe/monster/README.md

 #### CLI

 For development convenience, the CLI is also accessible from the project root by using `monster/executable.py`.
-For example,
+For example, we can profile a build by using the command
 ```
-monster/executable.py build rpcs my_build -t ubuntu-ha-neutron
+python -m cProfile -s time -o build_profile.txt monster/executable.py build rpcs my_build -t ubuntu-ha-neutron
 ```